 Later we will use

-except to deal more gracefully with the situation where we attempt to open a file that does not exist.
+more gracefully with the situation where we attempt to open a file that

 A text file can be thought of as a sequence of lines, much like a Python string can be thought of as a sequence of characters.
 For example, this is a sample of a text file which records mail activity from various individuals in an open source project development team: